The luminous red nova variety: AT 2020hat and AT 2020kog: Photometric parameters of LRNe

-As discussed in in Sect. \ref{Sect:progenitor}, we can place much tighter constraints on the progenitor of AT~2020hat.
-Using the conversion formula between HST $F606W$ and Johnson-$V$ \citep{dol00}, the quiescent progenitor of AT~2020hat would have a relatively faint absolute magnitude, i.e. $M_V=-2.99\pm0.09$ mag.
-For these two objects and the recent LRN AT~2019zhd \citep{pasto20}, we can compute the absolute magnitudes of the brightest pre-outburst phase, and those of the blue peak and the red peak/plateau.
-Their photometric parameters can be compared with those of other LRNe from the literature in the updated version of the diagram originally presented in \citet{pas19a} (see Fig. \ref{fig:correlations}).
-In the top-left panel, we also report where LRNe are located in the diagram showing the ratio between blue and red peak optical luminosities vs. the time during which the LRN light curves stay in the luminosity range between $0.1L_{peak}$ and $L_{peak}$.
+As discussed in Sect. \ref{Sect:progenitor}, we can place much tighter constraints on the progenitor of AT~2020hat.
+Using the conversion formula between HST $F606W$ and Johnson-$V$ \citep{dol00}, the quiescent progenitor of AT~2020hat would have a relatively faint absolute magnitude, that is $M_V=-2.99\pm0.09$ mag.
+For these two objects and the recent LRN AT~2019zhd \citep{pasto20}, we can compute the absolute magnitudes of the brightest pre-outburst phase, and those of the blue peak and the red peak (or the plateau).
+Their photometric parameters can be compared with those of other LRNe from the literature in the updated version of the diagram originally presented in \citet{pas19a} (see Fig. \ref{fig:correlations}), with the inclusion of AT~2018hso \citep{cai19}, AT~2014ej from \citet{max20b}, AT~2019zhd \citep{pasto20}, and the two LRNe discussed in this paper.
+In the top-left panel, we also report where LRNe are located in the diagram showing the ratio between blue and red peak optical luminosities versus the time during which the LRN light curves stay in the luminosity range between $0.1L_{peak}$ and $L_{peak}$.

-We note that the parameters of M31-LRN2015 \citep{wil15,kur15,lip17,bla20}, M31-RV \citep[][and references therein]{bos04}\footnote{The $V$-band light curve parameters of M31-RV have been fine-tuned including a few observations from \citet{bry92}, which were not considered in \citet{bos04}.} and OGLE-2002-BLG-360 \citep{tyl13} have been updated with respect to those discussed in \citet[][]{pas19a}.
-In particular, as the light curve of OGLE-2002-BLG-360 is peculiar and shows a triple peak, we discussed two scenarios: Scenario (a), in which the first maximum corresponds to the brightest pre-merging detection, the second maximum is the blue peak, and the third one is the red peak; Scenario (b) assumes that the first light-curve maximum is coincident with the blue peak, the second maximum is the red peak, while the third maximum is an unprecedented late optical rebrightening, so far never observed in other LRNe.\footnote{To date, a late third light curve peak has been only observed in LRN AT~2017jfs, but in the NIR domain \citep{pas19b}.}
+We note that the parameters of M31-LRN2015 \citep{wil15,kur15,lip17,bla20}, M31-RV \citep[][and references therein]{bos04}\footnote{The $V$-band light curve parameters of M31-RV have been fine-tuned including a few observations from \citet{bry92}, which were not considered in \citet{bos04}.}, and OGLE-2002-BLG-360 \citep{tyl13} have been updated with respect to those discussed in \citet[][]{pas19a}.
+In particular, as the light curve of OGLE-2002-BLG-360 is peculiar and shows a triple peak, we discuss two scenarios: Scenario (a), in which the first maximum corresponds to the brightest pre-merging detection, the second maximum is the blue peak, and the third one is the red peak; Scenario (b) assumes that the first light-curve maximum is coincident with the blue peak, the second maximum is the red peak, while the third maximum is an unprecedented late optical re-brightening, which has never been observed in other LRNe thus far\footnote{To date, a late third light curve peak has only been observed in LRN AT~2017jfs, but in the NIR domain \citep{pas19b}.}.
+Finally, we have revised the distance estimate of the Galactic LRN CK~Vul, adopting the value reprted by \citet{ban20}\footnote{For CK~Per, \citet{ban20} inferred a distance of $d=3.2^{1.3}_{-2.4}$ kpc and adopted a total line-of-sight absorption of $A_V = 2.47\pm0.45$ mag from \citet{mar06}.}.